hanw1/hanw1.github.io/content/_index.md

 +++

 I am a PhD candidate at [ICT lab](https://www.tue-ictlab.nl), Eindhoven University of Technology, the Netherlands.
 I received my M.Sc. degree in Electrical Engineering from Chalmers University of Technology, Sweden, in 2020.
 I started my PhD in 2021 and currently plan to graduate in Fall 2025.
-My research interests are information theory and its applications.
+My research interest is in the area of information theory, currently in channel and source coding and error exponents.
+Examples can be found through recent [publications](/publications/).